atmcgrath/upenn-accessible-spaces-dynamic-report/Example.md

 - Building location (GPS coordinates): -75.18979, 39.95199

-- Braille/tactile signage: There *is* Braille/tactile signage.
-Some of the classrooms have Braille signage most do not
+- Braille/tactile signage: There *is* Braille/tactile signage: Some of the classrooms have Braille signage most do not

 ### Building Features